 In the event of an emergency please contact your nearest emergency department without delay.

-The National Coagulation Centre consists of:
+The following services are provided by National Coagulation Centre

 Via post: